Priyank295/Job-Portal/README.md

 ## 🎈 Usage <a name="usage"></a>

 1. Admin:
+   - username : admin
+   - pasword : abc@123

 - Log in as an admin to manage user roles and view system-wide statistics.

 2. Recruiter:
+   - username : Recruiter
+   - pasword : abc@123

 - Log in as a recruiter to create job postings, approve or reject candidate applications, and manage job listings.

 3. Hiring Manager:
+   - username : Hiring-Manager
+   - pasword : abc@123

 - Log in as a hiring manager to approve job postings, review approved applications, and make final hiring decisions.

 4. Candidate:
+   - You can register by your self

 - Log in as a candidate to view job listings, apply for jobs, and track the status of your applications.